OffCourse/offcourse-next/packages/documentation/public/molecules/IconGroup.md

-IconGroup can explicity declare icons
+The IconGroup molecule can be used to explicitly declare icons

 ```react
 const handleClick = () => alert("clicked");